-Trepang Services Pty Ltd has agreed to provide \$5,000,000 by way of a secured, interest bearing, loan to the consolidated entity.
+Trepang Services Pty Ltd provided \$5,000,000 by way of a secured, interest bearing, loan to the consolidated entity.
 The loan has a three-year term and an interest rate of 10% per annum when drawn.
-As at the date of this report the loan had not been drawn but remains available for drawdown on 29 November 2017 by the consolidated entity.
+The loan was fully drawn on 26 March 2018 by the consolidated entity.